Michonne: Season 4

 On the outskirts of Terminus, Michonne confesses to Carl the details of Andre's death and the reasoning behind keeping two walker pets.
 Michonne reveals that she, her boyfriend Mike, his friend Terry, and her son Andre were part of a larger group when the outbreak first started.
 However, one day while Michonne was out scavenging for supplies for the group, Mike and Terry were getting high while looking after Andre.
 The group was attacked by a herd of walkers, resulting in Mike and Terry being bitten and Andre being killed.
 When Michonne returned and realized what happened, she let them turn and kept Mike and Terry as her walker pets, as a way of punishing them for allowing Andre to die.
 Michonne admits to Carl that she no longer wants to be that kind of person.

 Upon entering Terminus and realizing it is a trap, Michonne along with Rick, Carl and Daryl flee across the grounds, to eventually become captured.
 Forced into a container, the group are reunited with Glenn, Maggie, Bob and Sasha, as well as meeting Sergeant Abraham Ford, Dr. Eugene Porter, Rosita Espinosa and Tara Chambler.
-Michonne is present as the season closes with Rick uttering the words: "...they're screwing with the wrong people."